 Those little legs are already strong enough to kick a ball.

-It's a special moment in pregnancy when you realize for the first time, no, that isn't just your stomach rumbling—the baby really is kicking you!
+For so many of us, the moment we hit our second trimester in pregnancy, we start wondering, when can you feel the baby kick? and what does baby kicking feel like?
+It's such a unique (and weird but awesome) part of pregnancy!
+And it's a special moment when you realize for the first time, no, that isn't just your stomach rumbling—the baby really is kicking you!
 Fast forward a few weeks and there will be no space left for doubt.
-In fact, it very well may feel like those kicks are strong enough to throw you off balance.
+In fact, it very well may feel like those baby kicks are strong enough to throw you off balance.

 Using this original process, they found fetuses kick with up to 6.5 lbs. of force at just 20 weeks gestation—meaning those little legs you see on the anatomy ultrasound are strong enough to give a ball a good kick!